 RCD Authentication

-The RCD authentication service shall perform RCD authentication, either by constructing an "rcd" PASSPorT or by adding "rcd" PASSporT claims to a "shaken" PASSporT, as specified in [draft-ietf-stir-passport-rcd].
+The RCD authentication service shall perform RCD authentication, either by constructing an "rcd" PASSporT or by adding "rcd" PASSporT claims to a "shaken" PASSporT, as specified in [draft-ietf-stir-passport-rcd].

 When constructing an "rcd" PASSporT, the RCD authentication service shall populate the protected header as specified in [draft-ietf-stir-passport-rcd].
 The "alg" parameter value shall be "ES256".
 The payload "orig", "dest", and "iat" claims shall be populated as specified in [ATIS-1000074].